LVBK/react-native-sortable-grid/README.md

 - ``` fixed ``` **Boolean**
 Flag to mark a child node as being fixed.
 If set, this node will remain in it's original position and won't be affected by other nodes rearrangement.

+- `last` **Boolean**

+Flag to mark a child node as being the last Item.
+If set, this node will remain the last item in the order and won't be affected by other nodes rearrangement or when adding new item to list.
+You can also add multiple `last` nodes they will all stay in bottom.

 ## onDragRelease return value looks like this:

 ```